rust-lang/rfcs/active/0000-compose-trait.md

 # Summary

-A `Combine` trait is added with a single function `combine` which desugars to the `++` operator.
+A `Combine` trait is added with a single function `combine` which sugars to the `++` operator.
 The `Add` implementation for `String` is replaced by one for `Combine`.